jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 the T is two frets behind it,
 and the S is one fret behind the T.

-The third shape may already be well known, since it's the shell of every major chord.
+The major third shape may already be familiar, since it's the shell of every major chord.
 As shown in the diagram,
 since most strings are tuned a perfect fourth apart,